rdiazgav/terraform-rosa/README.md

 ## Resources

 ### For the ROSA cluster
- * It is a fully private cluster (ROSA only in private subnets).
+ * ROSA VPC
+ * Private subnets only
  * Egress traffic is routed to the TGW.
- * ROSA VPC
- * Public and Private subnets
- * Internet GW
- * EIP
- * NAT GW
  * Routing tables, rules and association for each subnet
+ * Bastion Host 1. configured on the public subnet of the ROSA VPC.

 ### Hub - TGW
  * Attachments to the privete subnetworks

 ### Egress VPC

-### Two Bastion host will be deployed
+ * EGRESS VPC
+ * Internet GW
- * Security group
+ * EIP
- * Public key
+ * NAT GW
- * Bastion instance
+ * Bastion Host2

+### Two Bastion hosts are deployed

 ## Diagram